j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 so be intentional about it
 so not just when time left

-Arguably the difference between good and bad testing is in the details:
+Arguably the difference between good and bad testing is in the details/specifics:
 - what do you notice while testing? seeing what actually is there
-- what choices do you make to select your test data
+- what choices do you make to select your test data -> or what decisions in general?
 - how many variations can you come up with, to try? -> "here is a rock? what can you do with it?"
 - modelling the application
-- how varied are your oracles
+- how rich and varied are your oracles

-- using the application as your external imagination -> new ideas
+using the application as your external imagination -> new ideas

+noticing is a key skill in ET, noticing and deciding doing is key, so brief and debrief are lacking -> leftovers?

 the skill is in the doing of ET, so pairing and ensembling with reflection/teaching/coaching is the way forward